Technology has changed how people work, communicate, or even shop.

 To buy and sell a cryptocurrency, including Bitcoin, you need to use a bitcoin exchange.
 The best cryptocurrency exchanges should be secure, cost-effective, easy to use and accept various funding sources.

-There are hundreds, maybe thousands of apps available as exchanges, portfolio managers, and ways to buy and sell.
+However, there are hundreds, maybe thousands of apps available as exchanges, portfolio managers, and ways to buy and sell.

-However as a Canadian, which are the best ways to buy and sell cryptocurrencies?
+As a Canadian, which are the best ways to buy and sell cryptocurrencies?

 Read on to find more about cryptocurrencies and how to buy them.